Written by Dr. Dennis Hartlieb

 In fact, displaced TM discs should be one of the things to consider in your differential diagnosis when you see a patient with an anterior open bite.

-To determine if the TM discs have displaced, an MRI of the joints should be taken.
+MRI of the joints should be taken.
 The MRI will indicate if the disc is in the correct position, or if there are perforations, or partial or full displacement of the disc.

 TMD Patient Webinar: How to evaluate the MRI.